jamesgleave/DeepDockingGUI/README.md

 <p align="center">
   <img src="./util/figures/top_scoring_full.png" width="600">
   <p align="center">
-    <b>Figure x:</b> The Top Scoring tab becomes accessable after phase 5 of the first iteration.
+    <b>Figure 7:</b> The Top Scoring tab becomes accessable after phase 5 of the first iteration.
 It displays the top 1000 molecules that the model predicted to be a hit.
   </p>
 </p>

-From the top scoring tab (figure x) we can download a list of the top 1000 molecules, which will be a subset of the `smiles.csv` file after the final phase.
+From the top scoring tab (figure 7) we can download a list of the top 1000 molecules, which will be a subset of the `smiles.csv` file after the final phase.
 Here we can also view the Murcko Scaffold of the most common molecule or view each individual molecule by clicking on their respective SMILE.

-## Common Issues + Fixes:
+# Common Issues + Fixes:
 ```python
   File "[...]/site-packages/tensorflow/python/keras/saving/hdf5_format.py", line 210, in load_model_from_hdf5
     model_config = json.loads(model_config.decode('utf-8'))